 I spent about a dozen years reading and writing for hours on end in the New York Public Library, on the corner of Forty-second Street and Fifth Avenue.
 Gradually it came to my attention that I was haunted by Walter Benjamin, especially by his Arcades Project, his book on Paris, capital of the nineteenth century, on which he worked for roughly the same number of years in the Bibliothèque nationale.
 Even after a couple of years of concentrated research dedicated to New York, capital of the twentieth century, I could not bring myself to admit that I was more than just inspired by that man and his unfinished book.

 Needless to say, my grandiose project was going nowhere.
 One morning, though, I took my seat in the excessively air-conditioned reading room after a long bike ride in the steamy summer streets.
 When I looked across the football-sized room I saw an old man shuffling a stack of books.
 For some odd reason I decided to stand up and move closer.
 Then it dawned on me that I was looking at Walter Benjamin’s ghost, who seemed to be working on the very book that I was struggling to write.
 I went back to my seat.
-That was the moment I realized that I need not write this sequel to Benjamin’s Arcades Project.
-All I had to do was to interpret it: to simply, impossibly, literally, “read what was never written” (, p.
-405).
+That was the moment I realized that I need not write this sequel to Benjamin’s Arcades Project

 A man he met on the ship from Europe secures for him a job at the mailroom of the Daily News Building on Forty-second Street and Second Avenue.
 Benjamin decides against contacting his many expatriate friends living in the US (such as Ernst Bloch, Theodor Adorno, Max Horkheimer, Siegfried Kracauer, Bertolt Brecht, and Hannah Arendt), or anyone else for that matter.
 Guarding his complete anonymity under his borrowed identity, he assumes the position of a kind of specter living an afterlife-haunting and haunted by his new city.
 Rather than contesting the reports about his death, he embraces this new solitary life, this posthumous existence, as if it were his personal resurrection.